NixOS/nixos-summer/content/blog/callpackage-a-tool-for-the-lazy.md

 ''
 ```

-Building using `nix-build` will produce `./result/bin/hello`, and running it will
-nicely greet you.
+Building using `nix-build` (which implicitly evaluates `default.nix` unless told otherwise) will produce `./result/bin/hello`, and running the resulting script will nicely greet you.

 As you can see, `writeShellScriptBin` gets passed in by `callPackage` automatically.